franciscoafonso04/PFL-Vault/Project 2/Readme.md

 #### **Menu System**:
 The menu is implemented using `display_main_menu/3`, which allows players to:
-1. Choose the game mode (e.g., `Player vs Player`, `Player vs Computer`).
+1. Choose the game mode (e.g., `Player vs Player`, `Player vs Bot`).
 2. Select the rule set (`Normal` or `Easy`).
-3. Set the computer difficulty level when applicable (`Level 1` or `Level 2`).
+3. Set the computer/bot difficulty level when applicable (`Level 1` or `Level 2`).

 #### **Input Validation**:
-Player input is validated to ensure it adheres to the game's rules and format:
+Player input is validated to ensure it respects the game's rules and format:
 - **Move Input**: Players are prompted to input a move in the format:
   ```prolog
   move(row, col, dir).